Jitpomi/ferrisup/ferrisup/README.md

 - **Convert to Workspace**: Transform a single-crate project into a Rust workspace
   - Intelligently detects the component type of your existing project (including binary/CLI projects)
-  - Uses the component type as the default name suggestion
+  - Uses the project name as the default name suggestion (preserves the project's identity for publishing and deployments)
   - Implements strict safeguards to prevent critical source and build files from remaining at root
   - Smart file selection prompts that only allow build artifacts and temporary files to remain at root
   - Automatic backup of existing root-level files (README.md, .gitignore) before creating workspace versions